daxdiv/daxdiv/README.md

 ## Hi there!

-I'm a computer science student based in Milan, Italy.
+I'm a computer science student based in Italy.
 I have a passion for web development, with a particular focus on TypeScript.

 ### About Me